U.S. securities watchdog to seek reporting of 'dark pool' trading

-NEW YORK, July 12 (Reuters) - An industry-funded watchdog for the U.S. securities industry is seeking to bolster its monitoring of stock transactions in “dark pools” at a time when the alternative trading systems have come under greater scrutiny.
+NEW YORK (Reuters) - An industry-funded watchdog for the U.S. securities industry is seeking to bolster its monitoring of stock transactions in “dark pools” at a time when the alternative trading systems have come under greater scrutiny.

 The Financial Industry Regulatory Authority (FINRA) will seek approval from the Securities and Exchange Commission to obtain information on trading volumes, on a weekly basis, from dark pools and all other alternative trading systems, known as ATS.